civicinfo/votebymail/index.md

 ### Vote absentee or by mail in 2020

 This is a state-by-state breakdown of how to request and return an absentee/mail-in ballot for the 2020 US general election to be held on Nov 3, 2020.
+It also includes early voting and ballot drop box information wherever available.

 This project was born one weekend out of curiosity to understand how absentee/mail-in voting works in different states.
 I decided to make the results of my research available in case it is useful to others.
 Information will be updated here as it becomes available.
 Please report any errors by [email](mailto:civicinfo@protonmail.com) or by filing a [Github issue](https://github.com/civicinfo/votebymail/issues).